open-webui/open-webui/README.md

 - 🚀 **Effortless Setup**: Install seamlessly using Docker or Kubernetes (kubectl, kustomize or helm) for a hassle-free experience.

-- 🌈 **Theme Customization**: Choose from a variety of themes to personalize your Open WebUI experience.
+- 🌈 **Theme Customization**: Choose from a variety of themes to personalize your Cerebrum LLM UI experience.

 - 💻 **Code Syntax Highlighting**: Enjoy enhanced code readability with our syntax highlighting feature.